open-contracting/standard/standard/docs/en/extensions/location.md

 }
 ```

-You can take the contents of the geometry object, excluding the ```geometry``` keyword, and plug this into any GeoJSON tool to see the shape that is described.
+You can take the contents of the geometry object, excluding the `geometry` keyword, and plug this into any GeoJSON tool to see the shape that is described.

+### Issues

+Report issues for this extension in the [ocds-extensions repository](https://github.com/open-contracting/ocds-extensions/issues), putting the extension's name in the issue's title.